Brett-Kennedy/FormulaFeatures/README.md

   ff.plot_features()
 ```

 In the case of regression targets, the tool presents a scatter plot mapping each feature to the target.
 In the case of classification targets, the tool presents a boxplot, giving the distribution of a feature broken down by class label.
-It is of then case that the orginal features show little difference in distributions per class, while engineered features can show a distinct difference.
+It is often the case that the orginal features show little difference in distributions per class, while engineered features can show a distinct difference.
 For example, one feature generated, (V99 / V64) - (V99 / V42) shows a strong separation:

 ![Example](https://github.com/Brett-Kennedy/FormulaFeatures/blob/main/images/eng_feat_2.png).

-This is typical of the features engineered; while each has an imperfect seperation, each is strong, much more so than for the original features.
+This is typical of the features engineered; while each has an imperfect seperation, each is strong, often much more so than for the original features.

 ## Example File